 Now PHP has improved performance, but its language design is still weak.
 Ruby needs some speed increase but has an elegant design and syntax.
 They both allow producing beautiful and robust web applications.

 At Codica, we chose Ruby because we like the design and simplicity of this language.
-It helps us deliver successful solutions to fit our customers needs best, as well as provide end-users with web products they love.
+It helps us deliver successful web solutions to fit our customers needs best, as well as provide end-users with web products they love.
+For example, take a look at this multi-vendor vehicle marketplace case study which we built for the African market.